JD Vance's Secret Service agent put on leave after undercover video reveals security breach

 The agent also allegedly sent photographs of himself aboard Air Force Two.
 Some of the images reportedly contained metadata capable of revealing the location of the aircraft and motorcade, a significant breach of operational security designed to protect senior government officials.

-Current and former law enforcement officials have long warned that even limited disclosures of timing, location, or movement patterns can create vulnerabilities for protectees.
+Current and former law enforcement officials have long warned that even limited disclosures of timing, location, or movement patterns could create vulnerabilities for protectees.

 Political bias exposed on date